bit-tasks/dependabot/README.md

 ## Step 1: Set Up Dependabot Secret

 1. Go to the "Settings" section in your repository.
-2. Create a secret named `BIT_CONFIG_USER_TOKEN` under "Secrets and variables" -> "Dependabot" and for the value use a [Bit token](https://bit.dev/reference/config/bit-config/#user.token) with the right permission level.
+2. Create a secret named `BIT_CLOUD_ACCESS_TOKEN` under "Secrets and variables" -> "Dependabot" and for the value use an [Bit cloud access token](https://bit.dev/reference/ci/github-actions#generating-an-access-token) with the right permission level.

 ## Step 2: Configure Dependabot for Bit